 Permanent storage tanks generally have lower maintenance requirements than ponds or basins.
-Cleaning and maintenance should be performed at least annually for the tank and its components.
-For concrete tanks, appropriate coatings should be applied and maintained to guard against degradation by pH levels that can result from long-term storage of deicing runoff, especially in the summer.
+Maintenance should be performed at least annually for the tank and its components.
 Steel components as well as leak detection system components should be inspected annually.

 Permanent tanks are the most costly form of nonportable storage.
 The costs vary with the size of the tank, and also with the materials (concrete, steel, or fiberglass) and options chosen for the tank.